stephenlprice/CloudHome/docs/spectral/Sample-Rules.md

-# Spectral Ruleset
+# Sample Rules

-This is the `.spectral.yaml` (style guide) file used in this repository
+A collection is noteworthy Spectral rules

 ``` yaml
 formats: